Sponsored Retirement Plans (SRPs)

 Congress restricts over 1,100 companies from advertising these plans.
 Yet they're legal and could pay up to 10 times more than social security.

-See how everyday folks, retirees, even widows have become millionaires from SRP accounts...and how to get your own plan started now.
+See how everyday folks and retirees have become millionaires….and how to get your own plan started now.

-A select group of Americans are retiring with a little-known retirement plan that's censored by Congress...
+A select group of Americans are retiring with the help of a little-known retirement plan…

 Yet this plan enables Americans to potentially collect anywhere up to $12,160 in monthly income that's sponsored entirely by large-cap American companies.